uholeschak/ediabaslib/EdiabasLib/CanAdapterElm/Bluetooth/spp_uart/ReadMe.txt

 Restoring backup if something went wrong:
 -----------------------------------------
-BlueFlashCmd.exe backup
+BlueFlashCmd.exe <backup file name>

-Note: Additionally, 4.7K pullup resistor to 3.3V maybe required for TX line on some modules!
+Note: An additional 4.7K pullup resistor to 3.3V maybe required at the TX line for some modules and compact firmware!